TheReconJacob/to-do-list-react/README.md

 ## How to Start

-To run the application, type:
+To run the application, type "npm start" in the console log.

-### `npm start`

-This will run the app on "localhost:3000"
+This will run the app on "localhost:3000".

 ### `What the App does`